 This course is designed to allow students in the Clinical Phase of the Human Service Program the opportunity to pursue advanced study or research on topics of individual interest related to the helping professions.
+Approval by the Human Service Program Coordinator to pursue research on topics of individual interest related to the helping professions.
 Approval by the Human Service Program Coordinator to pursue Independent Study Program is required.
 This course may be repeated for credit (up to a maximum of 8 credits), based upon approval of the Human Service Coordinator.